 Normal shoes are ok if you just want to hike the Palm Canyon Trail.
 If you make the hike a loop via the Victor Trail, be aware the trail gets a bit steep going down some switchbacks toward the end.
 The gravel path makes it a bit slippery, making hiking shoes with good grips a smart idea.

-As you can see, the Palm Canyon Trail in Indian Canyons is a shady, cool paradise, making it an excellent thing to do with kids on a hot day in Palm Springs.
+As you can see, the Palm Canyon Trail in Indian Canyons is a shady, cool paradise, making it an excellent thing to do in Palm Springs with kids on a hot days.
 The Victor Trail gives up that soothing shade, but the amazing cacti forest and views of the Palm Springs oasis more than make up for it!

-We hope you enjoy this kid-friendly hike as much as we did.
+We hope you enjoy this kid-friendly Palms Springs oasis hike as much as we did.
 We think it’s one of the best hikes in Palm Springs for kids!